barrymoore/PhenVen/README.md

-# PhenVen - Patient/gene/disease phenotype overlap analysis.
+# PhenVen - Patient to HPO gene/disease phenotype overlap analysis.

 ### Description

-PhenVen is a tool to assist with a review of the phenotype overlap between a patient and a set of candidate genes.
+PhenVen is a tool to assist with a review of the phenotype overlap between a patient and genes/diseases anotated by the [Human Phenotype Ontology](https://hpo.jax.org/app/).
 PhenVen was primarily designed as a tool to provide the detail needed to explore the details of phenotype overlap between the phenotype terms of a patient and one or more candidate genes e.g. you know/suspect that there is good phenotype overlap, but you